Perez homers and has 4 RBI, Indians out-slug Blue Jays 9-8

 Randal Grichuk homered twice for the Blue Jays, his fourth career multihomer game, and Rowdy Tellez hit his first career homer.
 The Blue Jays lost despite outhitting the Indians 18-11.

-“If I have to trip on a couple of curbs and learn from it, I still have to keep my head up and have fun,” Reid-Foley said.

-Justin Shafer relieved and threw 10 consecutive balls.
+Justin Shafer relieved Reid-Foley and threw 10 consecutive balls.
 Perez’s bases-clearing double came on Shafer’s 12th pitch.

 Grichuk connected off Adam Plutko in the third, and he and Tellez chased Plutko by going back-to-back in the fifth.
 Grichuk’s homers were his 20th and 21st.